Monitoring Fabric with Capacity Metrics

 Use historical metrics data to plan capacity changes:

-• Growth trending: If average CU utilization increases 5% month-over-month, project when you will hit capacity limits
+• Growth trending: If average CU utilization increases 5% month-over-month, project when you will hit capacity limits.
+Plan your SKU upgrade 2-3 months before projected saturation.

 • Workload forecasting: When onboarding a new department or workload, review similar existing workloads to estimate CU impact